COALAIP/specs/README.md

 manageable on an immutable ledger though, we're not interested in defining this type of schema, as we think an immutable ledger must have this operation already built in from the start.
 This specification's goal is to be able to run on as many ledgers as possible.
-Both IPLD and the Interledger Protocol were chosen consciously, to establish a meta data and licensing ontology that can potentially overspan many ledgers and immutable data stores.
+Both IPLD and the Interledger Protocol were chosen consciously, to establish a metadata and licensing ontology that can potentially overspan many ledgers and immutable data stores.
 General requirements for a ledger's transactions are: